 Finances are practical.

-Life is expensive especially if you’re looking at daycare costs!
+Life is expensive, especially if you’re looking at daycare costs!
 And if both parents are working, they can end up spending a college savings worth of finances on daycare fees by the time your children start grade school, which can sometimes make it seem more reasonable for one person to quit their job while littles are at home.
 But what if both spouses like their job?
-Well with two children, it seems more reasonable to make those costs work for a shorter period of time.
-The management of extracurricular fees, camps, saving for college and all things that come with child-rearing seems a little easier to swallow when it stays within the bounds of planning for two children versus three or four.
+It seems more reasonable to make those costs work for a shorter period of time with two children.
+The management of extracurricular fees, camps, saving for college, and all things that come with child-rearing seems a little easier to swallow when it stays within the bounds of planning for two children versus three or four.
 When our third son joined the year-round swim team, we got a congratulatory letter saying we were funding half the swim team.
 (I kid.
 I kid.)
 But our bank account looked like it.

 Schedules are maintainable.

-After I had three children, I always told my friends that staying at home with them no longer had periods of feeling like I had nothing to do.
-It kept be busy and I was hitting all of my steps each day.
-And after I had four children, I told my friends that I needed to hire a nanny just to help me keep up with their after school activities even though my sole job after school was to be the taxi driver.
+After three children, I always told my friends that staying at home with them no longer had periods of feeling like I had nothing to do.
+It kept me busy, and I hit all of my steps each day.
+And after I had four children, I told my friends that I needed to hire a nanny just to help me keep up with their after-school activities even though my sole job after school was to be the taxi driver.
 Because in this supercharged world of insane practice schedules for everything from piano to football, it is hard to have much of a life once children begin getting involved in activities.
-With two children, I feel the ability to keep a proper balance between two schedules is still realistic.
+With two children, I feel that keeping a proper balance between two schedules is still realistic.
 Because after three, you might as well install a mini-fridge in your vehicle.

 There is a probability that both can be in a good mood simultaneously.